OLEO1631/OLET1632: Shark bites and other data stories

 You may also view the description of OLET1632 in the University's course search database.

 Students: if you decide to email us please include your name and SID.

 To enrol in this unit of study, visit the Canvas OLE site.

-For enrolled students or other authorized people only, here is a link to the Canvas page for OLEO1631.
+For enrolled students, here is a link to the Canvas page for OLEO1631.